Sourcegraph Cody

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• Full codebase context requires Sourcegraph Enterprise starting at $16K/year, which may be prohibitive for smaller teams.
+• Enterprise plan starts at $16K/year, which is a significant upfront investment for smaller teams.

 Where the pricing makes sense